Skip to main content

 For men who have discontinued TRT or are actively trying to conceive, a specific protocol is implemented to restore natural hormonal function and support fertility.
 This approach focuses on stimulating the body’s endogenous hormone production pathways, which may have been suppressed by exogenous testosterone.

 The protocol typically includes Gonadorelin, continuing its role in stimulating LH and FSH release.
-This helps to restart the testes’ natural and spermatogenesis.
+This helps to restart the testes’ natural testosterone production and spermatogenesis.
 Additionally, Tamoxifen and Clomid, both SERMs, are often utilized.
 Tamoxifen can help block estrogen’s effects on breast tissue, while Clomid (clomiphene citrate) stimulates the pituitary to release more gonadotropins, thereby boosting testicular function.

 Optionally, Anastrozole may be included in this post-TRT protocol if estrogen levels become elevated during the recovery phase.
 Managing estrogen is important to prevent negative feedback on the HPG axis, allowing for a more robust recovery of natural testosterone production.
 This comprehensive strategy aims to facilitate a smooth transition and optimize reproductive potential.